mpilab-uw/mpilab/content/authors/admin/_index.md

 user_groups:

 ---
 Welcome to the Multi-Physics Interaction Lab at the University of Waterloo.
-Started in 2016, our research focuses on high fidelity numerical simulations of flows, which are characterized by a strong interaction between thermodynamics, acoustics and/or chemical kinetics.
-Using a broad toolbox in computational physics, but primarily relying on Large-Eddy (LES) and Direct Numerical Simulations (DNS), we study the interaction between these physical phenomena in canonical flows using first-principle based approaches.
-The objective is to understand the coupling mechanisms and improve the predictive models for engineering use.
-Typical problems studied are: thermosensitive cavitation, supercritical thermodynamics, transcritical heat transfer, thermoacoustics, and transitional high-speed flows.
-Our expertise lies the field of rocket propulsion but finds complementary tangencies in aerospace, nuclear and automotive engineering.
+Started in 2016, our research focuses on high-fidelity numerical simulations of turbulent flows, which are characterized by a strong coupling between thermodynamics, acoustics and chemical kinetics.
+We seek to understand, model, and ultimately predict these complex turbulent flows in engineering application.
+Our focus lies the fields of rocket propulsion, aerospace.